Friday, February 21, 2025

 -Spend 2/3 to 3/4 of scan time outside cockpit.

 -Proper visual scanning procedures, eye movements of 10 degrees, focusing one to two seconds on each segment of the sky, 60 degrees left and right, 10 degrees up and down.
 Day=central vision, night=peripheral.
+Know that central focal vision is severely degraded at night, so peripheral vision is needed.

 -“See and avoid” concept requires vigilance be maintained at all times, regardless whether the operation is IFR or VFR.